andres-erbsen/dename-writeup/dename.md

 been enforcing the semantics of the directory.
-The design we describe here does not aim to provide optimal throughput or responsiveness, instead we focus on keeping the implementation as simple as possible with the hope that it can therefore be widely audited and found confidence in.
+The design we describe here does not aim to provide optimal throughput or responsiveness, instead we focus on keeping the implementation as simple as possible with the hope that it can therefore be widely audited and gain public confidence.

 The program takes as input a range of rounds starting with the very first one (in the beginning of which the directory was empty) and for each round the ordered sequence of changes considered by the core servers.
 It processes the change requests in order, validating each one against the current state of the directory and then updating the directory to reflect this change.
-At the end of each round, it prints out the current hash of the merkle tree.
+At the end of each round, it prints out the current hash of the Merkle tree.
 To verify that some sequence of observed root hashes corresponds to a consistent history of valid changes to the directory, one would download a copy of the purported changes applied to the directory from any one server